The first step to ecommerce business success is finding your niche specific market.

 7. Plan Towards Getting Customers Not Playing At Business

 Fancy business cards, SEO, all important things, but prioritize every step right.
-Some people think that showing to others that they now have a business is more important than choosing the right niche and crafting a business plan that gets customers and kickstarts a profitable business.
+Some people think that showing to others that they now have a business is more important than choosing the right niche and crafting a business plan that gets customers and kickstarts a profitable niche business.

 Acquiring customers is essential.
 To get them, you need to know the platforms they visit, their pain points, how you come in, and how much they are willing to pay for a solution.